AmanBhadani/muzixapp/README.md

-# spring-boot-muzixApp-stackroute
+# spring-boot-muzixApp

-Complete all the endpoints for CRUD operations on Muzix
+CRUD operations on Muzix